Yaser S. Abu-Mostafa

 Harry A. Atwater, Jr.

-Howard Hughes Professor and Professor of Applied Physics and Materials Science; Director, Resnick Sustainability Institute
+Howard Hughes Professor of Applied Physics and Materials Science; Director, Resnick Sustainability Institute

 Professor Atwater focuses on electronic and photonic materials and devices, photovoltaics, and materials for micromechanical devices.